GUILFORD -- In March, town voters approved additional financial backing for the fight against invasive species.

 -- Japanese knotweed: A shrub-like perennial that can grow 10 feet tall or more, knotweed "spreads quickly to form dense thickets that exclude native vegetation and greatly alter natural ecosystems," officials said.

 There has been greater concern about knotweed in the wake of Tropical Storm Irene’s severe flooding in August 2011.
-The commission’s brochure says the plant "can survive severe floods and is able to rapidly colonize scoured shores and islands."

 -- Multiflora rose: This plant "can form impenetrable thickets that exclude native plant species," officials said.
 "Birds eat the fruits and disperse the seeds that are still viable after passing through the digestive tract.
 Arching canes that reach the ground can take root and form new plants."